British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - Charges being dropped by Crown Counsel;
 - Charges to which the defendant is pleading guilty to;
 - Charges to which the defendant is pleading not guilty to;
-- Charges to which the defendant is pleading nolo contendere to;
 - The terms agreed to by the Crown Counsel and the defendant;
 - The date of when the deal was sealed; and
 - The signatures and approval of the Crown Counsel and the defendant.